THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Down, the heart of every single jacket, is the most important thing to Moncler.
 Suppliers are not only required to meet the highest quality standards, but also to act responsibly and respect animal welfare.

-In order to ensure animal welfare, Moncler demands and verifies that all its down suppliers comply with the strict requirements of Moncler’s technical DIST Protocol (Down Integrity System and Traceability).
-First implemented in 2015, it regulates farming standards, respect for animal welfare, and down traceability technical quality.
+To ensure animal welfare, Moncler demands and verifies that all its down suppliers comply with the strict requirements of Moncler technical DIST Protocol (Down Integrity System and Traceability), available for consultation at dist.moncler.com.
+First implemented in 2015, DIST regulates farming standards, animal welfare, and down traceability and technical quality.
 Moncler only purchases down that is DIST-certified.

 Among the core principles of the Protocol that must be respected across the entire supply chain:

 • down must be exclusively sourced from white geese raised and as a by-product of the food chain;

 • no form of live-plucking or force-feeding of animals is permitted.